elhamouchiYoussra/Deploying-Website-Ansible/README.md

-# deploying a Websites using Ansible technology
+# Deploying a Websites using Ansible technology